 What can PR professionals expect in 2018?
-Despite the accelerated pace of change, new directions don’t always announce themselves with great clarity.
-Yet in 2017 we’ve seen the growth of specific trends that might reasonably be expected to continue through next year.
+Despite the acceleration of change, new directions don’t always announce themselves.
+Yet in 2017 we’ve seen specific trends that might reasonably be expected to continue through next year.
 Here are some we’ve noticed.

 Brand advocacy will grow.

 Shortly before the inauguration of the new president, some brands went against convention and waded into political territory.
-We saw the Coca-Cola company air a Super Bowl ad featuring a stream of attractive multiethnic individuals set against “America the Beautiful,” sung in various languages.
-Anheuser Busch seemed to take on immigration policy, however indirectly, in another Super Bowl spot.
+We saw the Coca-Cola company air a Super Bowl ad featuring a stream of attractive, multiethnic people set against “America the Beautiful,” sung in various languages.
+Anheuser Busch seemed to take on immigration policy in another Super Bowl spot.
 Corporate CEOs rallied to aid those affected by the administration’s suddenly announced travel ban.

 Nearly a year later, those moves seem almost like baby steps.
 Mainstream marketers are gradually losing their reluctance to advocate for politically and socially charged issues in their paid content and corporate social responsibility positions.
 Get ready for more of the same in 2018.

 Visual storytelling will be better and easier.

 If you’ve any doubt about the power of visual storytelling, check out these superb examples by brands large and small.
 In 2018 we’re likely to experience more technology-assisted visual storytelling and experimentation by brands.
 A study of 1478 professionals by Wibbitz shows that 80 percent use automation tools for visual content creation, and that more than three quarters say they will expand visual content creation in the coming year.
 PR and marketing pros will increasingly look to automation and data technology tools to ramp up efficiency and output of compelling and highly searchable content.